Skip to content

 • Tool list is a snapshot.
 Test connection caches the tool list at the time of the test.
 If the MCP server adds or removes tools, the cached list is stale until the next test.

-• OAuth popup flow is rudimentary.
-The admin-side OAuth button opens a browser popup and relies on the user completing the flow manually; no polling or refresh on completion.
+• Admin OAuth popup flow is rudimentary.
+The admin-side OAuth button opens a browser popup and relies on the user completing the flow manually; end-user Spaces/Desktop Settings has the supported desktop return flow.